Localvox/vivialconnect-java/README.md

 VivialConnect is a simple SMS/MSS API.
 It's designed specifically for developers seeking a simple, affordable and scalable messaging solution.

-Get your API key here: https://www.vivialconnect.net/register Be sure to read the API documentation: https://www.vivialconnect.net/docs
+Get your API key here: https://www.vivialconnect.net/register <br />
+Be sure to read the API documentation: https://www.vivialconnect.net/docs

 ### Requirements